The 2024 NFL Draft Betting Odds are available. The Vegas betting odds for the NFL Draft were last updated on August 11

-Now that the NFL Draft for 2020 is over with, we can reflect on what was a great year for the Draft featuring some of the best emerging talents the league has seen in years.
-It all started with Joe Burrow as the No.1 Pick for the Cincinnati Bengals, followed by Chase Young and Jeff Okudah.
+Now that the NFL Draft for 2021 is over with, we can reflect on what was a great year for the Draft featuring some of the best emerging talents the league has seen in years.
+It all started with Trevor Lawrence as the No.1 Pick for the Jacksonville Jaguars, followed by Zach Wilson and Trey Lance.
 The full list looks like this: